Rahul5733/pubsub-publisher/README.md

 # pubsub-publisher
-This service can be used as a simulator for pubsub messege publisher, it can:
+This service can be used as a simulator for pubsub message publisher, it can:
 - Send messages to pubsub topic as batch or stream data
-- Randomize keys in the message so that every messege sent is different
+- Randomize keys in the message so that every message sent is different
-- Varry the size and frequency of message stream/batches
+- Vary the size and frequency of message stream/batches

 **How to run this publisher**
 ---

-1. Clone this repo , using:
+1. Clone this repo, using:

     `git clone https://github.com/Blueforte-GmbH/pubsub-publisher.git`